kubernetes/enhancements/keps/sig-api-machinery/5504-comparable-resource-version/README.md

 #### Story 1

 I am a controller creator and want to see if my actions have been done to all objects created before a certain object.
 I use the helper function along with a streamed list to do my work until I hit a greater than or equal object and stop work.
 Without this I would have to run my work on all objects.

 #### Story 2

 I am a controller creator and want to see whether my cache has caught up to my actions done on my previous reconcile.
 I use the helper function to compare the resource version and use it to more efficiently reconcile my objects.

 #### Story 3

 I am the creator of an extended apiserver, I can decide whether to use a numerical increasing integer as my resource version or not.

+I have several options to choose from:
+  1)  Use k8s.io/apiserver directly, getting resource version semantics for free
+  2)  Use my own apiserver technology, but still provide the same semantics
+  3)  Return objects that are not comparable, formatted as something besides an integer

 If I decide to use a numerical resource version, either by using the k8s.io/apiserver or my own, I get the ability for clients to compare resource versions, improving performance and feature richness of my api objects from the client side.
 If I decide to use a different resource version encoding, clients will have to fall back and not be able to use certain features like storage version migration and possibly have less performant operations with more api calls.

 ### Notes/Constraints/Caveats (Optional)